Kim Jun-ho (fencer): Personal life

 In 2018, Kim married his girlfriend Yoo Jung-hyeon.
-He appeared on The Return of Superman with their son Eun-woo (born October 2021).
+He appeared on The Return of Superman with their son Eun-woo (born October 22, 2021).
 In a November 2022 episode of The Return of Superman, the couple announced that they were expecting their second child.
+Their younger son Jeong-woo was born on May 2, 2023.

 In August 2021, Kim signed with Haewadal Entertainment.